awsdocs/aws-lambda-developer-guide/doc_source/services-apigateway-tutorial.md

 **Pass through the entire request** – A Lambda function can receive the entire HTTP request \(instead of just the request body\) and set the HTTP response \(instead of just the response body\) using the `AWS_PROXY` integration type\.
 **Catch\-all methods** – Map all methods of an API resource to a single Lambda function with a single mapping, using the `ANY` catch\-all method\.
 **Catch\-all resources** – Map all sub\-paths of a resource to a Lambda function without any additional configuration using the new path parameter \(`{proxy+})`\.
-To learn more about these API Gateway features, see [Configure Proxy Integration for a Proxy Resource](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-set-up-simple-proxy.html)\.
+To learn more about these API Gateway features, see [Configure proxy integration for a proxy resource](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-set-up-simple-proxy.html)\.

 ## Prerequisites<a name="services-apigateway-tutorial-prereqs"></a>

 This tutorial assumes that you have some knowledge of basic Lambda operations and the Lambda console\.
-If you haven't already, follow the instructions in [Getting Started with AWS Lambda](getting-started.md) to create your first Lambda function\.
+If you haven't already, follow the instructions in [Getting started with AWS Lambda](getting-started.md) to create your first Lambda function\.

 To follow the procedures in this guide, you will need a command line terminal or shell to run commands\.
 Commands are shown in listings preceded by a prompt symbol \($\) and the name of the current directory, when appropriate: